 London to Amsterdam remains a very popular travel route for millions of tourists every year.
 London is one of Europe’s most visited cities just as well as Amsterdam.
-You can visit Buckingham Palace, the shops on Oxford Street and the top museums and restaurants in the beautiful city.
-London is also very close to Amsterdam.
 Amsterdam is the home of the tulips festival, famous museums, world-renowned canals and so much more.
-It is no surprise that tourists who have enjoyed all that London has to offer would also want to visit Amsterdam and marvel at all her wonders.
 The distance between London and Amsterdam is only 356 kilometres.
 There are different ways to travel from London to Amsterdam and visitors can find their way from London to Amsterdam by plane, car, boat/ ferry or train.

 London to Amsterdam

 |Flight||1h 15min||Low €90,- avg €120,- high €140,-||Low|

 Disclaimer: always check the latest prices on the websites of our partners.
 The prices above were last updated 16th of July 2019

 Via this page, we give you a quick overview of different ways of transport from Amsterdam to London.

 - Trains from London to Amsterdam there are trains from London to Amsterdam with the Eurostar via Brussels, and from Brussels with the Intercity to Amsterdam.
 The travel time is approx. 3 hours and 55 minutes.

 - Flights from London to Amsterdam lots of flights depart London’s airports every day for Schiphol Airport.
 The flight time between London and Amsterdam is approximately one hour and fifteen minutes.
 Fortunately, there is also a possibility for cheap tickets from London to Amsterdam.